Lee Nogan: Reading

-Nogan was sold on to Reading for £250,000 in January 1995.
+Nogan was sold to Reading for £250,000 in January 1995.
 He scored 12 goals in 23 appearances, including a hat-trick in a 3–3 draw with Port Vale at Elm Park, to help the "Royals" to secure a second-place finish in the First Division at the end of the 1994–95 season.
 A reduction in the size of the Premier League denied the club automatic promotion however.
 Though they eliminated Tranmere Rovers in the play-off semi-finals, they lost out to Bolton Wanderers in the play-off final at Wembley Stadium.
 Nogan had put Reading ahead in the fourth minute with the first goal of the game, and by half-time they were 2–0 up, but two goals in the final 15 minutes saw Bolton force extra time and go on to claim a 4–3 victory.
 Reading then struggled in the 1995–96 campaign, only managing a 19th-place finish, with Nogan contributing 11 goals from his 45 appearances.
 He went on to score a further six goals across 25 appearances in the 1996–97 season as joint-managers Mick Gooding and Jimmy Quinn led the club to an 18th-place finish.
 Nogan also enjoyed a spell on loan with Notts County, playing six games during his short stay at Meadow Lane as the "Magpies" struggled at the foot of the Second Division.